 Inventory control is the number one reason business owners choose to purchase a point of sale system, but not all POS inventory management systems are created equally.
-This week’s topic, and part two of our series comparing Cash Register Express (CRE) and Epos Now, is inventory flexibility and management.
+Part two of our series comparing Cash Register Express (CRE) and Epos Now is inventory flexibility and management.
 Let’s jump right into the thick of it with purchase orders.

-Whether receiving new or managing current inventory levels, mobile inventory devices make your life easier when it pertains to updating your inventory count.
-With that being said, CRE and Epos Now both provide their own different methods to complete the same task.
+Whether receiving new or managing current inventory levels, mobile devices make your life easier when it pertains to updating your inventory count.
+With that being said, CRE and Epos Now both provide a different method to complete the same task.
 CRE integrates with multiple hand-held inventory devices, like the CipherLab 8200 and 9700.
-Each has their own methods and steps for collecting data, but both allow you to easily scan your data and connect to your POS system for upload.
+Each has its own way of collecting data, but both allow you to easily scan your data and connect to your POS system for upload.
 Epos Now currently doesn’t integrate with any industry hand-held inventory devices.
 Because Epos Now is a cloud-based POS system, you can connect a Bluetooth barcode scanner to any cell phone or tablet as a wireless POS station for data collection.
 From there, you can upload the data collected to your inventory and your update is complete.

 Advantage: Even.
 Both provide mobile inventory device solutions, just depends on individual users and their work-flow.

-Just like you see in the big-box retailers and grocery stores, scanner scales provide you a great way to accurately ring-up weighted goods.
-As of March 2018, Epos Now doesn’t have any form of scanner scale integration.
-Luckily CRE does.
+Just like you see in the big-box retailers and grocery stores, scanner scales provide you a great way to accurately ring up weighted goods.
+Epos Now doesn’t have any form of scanner scale integration, but luckily, CRE does.
 With several different model and size options for you to choose from, CRE provides you the flexibility you need to find the right scanner scale for your business.

-Tallying up our totals for this week’s topic, CRE beats out Epos Now with the better inventory flexibility and management capabilities.
+Tallying up our totals, CRE beats Epos Now with the better inventory flexibility and management capabilities.
 Providing a full turn-key solution for retailers, CRE allows users to completely customize their POS experience to best fit their work structure.
-Next time we will be comparing both software based on manager capabilities and App integrations.